Is there homework?

 Do you accept students with disabilities?

 Yes, Arts & Ideas enrolls students with disabilities on a case-by-case basis; however, A&I does not provide any specific accommodations for students with disabilities.
-Regardless of any disability, all students must be able to keep themselves safe without constant adult supervision and take care of their own needs (such as eating and using the restroom), and be respectful, accepting members of the school community.
+Regardless of any disability, all students must be able to keep themselves safe without constant adult supervision, take care of their own needs (such as eating and using the restroom), and be respectful, accepting members of the school community.

 What resources are available at school?